dustinpfister/blog_posts/_posts/threejs-object3d-parent.md

 ## 4 - Conclusion

 The parent property of the object3d class is then yet another useful property that can be used as a way to gain a reference to another object based on object3d.
 This property is of course just one tool in the tool box when it comes to gaining a reference to any given object is a scene object.
 What is nice about the parent property is that it is a way to gain a reference that will always be the parent object of another if there is one.

-In major projects I also often work out some kind of system when it comes to setting name strings for all objects, as long as it follows some kind of system that system can also be used as a way to gain a reference to anything that I might want.
+When it comes to related reading to this in major projects I also often work out some kind of system when it comes to setting name strings for all objects, as long as it follows some kind of system that system can also be used as a way to gain a reference to anything that I might want.
+This might prove to be the best way to always have a way to go about getting at a specific object in an over all scene, but still the parent object might prove to be another useful means for getting references to objects.